splatwizard/splatwizard/README.md

 ## License

-Splatwiard is licensed under the MIT License.
+Splatwizard is licensed under the MIT License.
 The project incorporates code from other projects, which remains under their original licenses.